Umman Manda

-Zaluti, whose name seems to have an Indo-Iranian etymology, is mentioned as a leader of Ummanda Manda.
+Zaluti, whose name seems to have an Indo-Iranian etymology, is mentioned as a leader of Umman Manda.
 He is even suggested to be identified with Salitis the founder of the Hyksos, the Fifteenth dynasty of Egypt.

 During the middle-6th century BC, the term Ummān Manda was used to designate the Cimmerians and the Scythians.

 By the time of the fall of the Neo-Assyrian Empire, it was used to designate the Medes.